mlnomadpy/dronify/README.md

-# Dronify
+# Black Swan

-Dronify is a Flask-based REST API for controlling a multirotor drone in the AirSim simulator.
+Black Swan is a Flask-based REST API for controlling a multirotor drone in the AirSim simulator.
 It translates both text and audio commands into drone actions and streams live video from the drone’s camera.

 ## Key Features